-Conformance with this requirement shall be stated in writing and signed by the Chief Executive Officer or other authorised representative of the applicant company.
-This statement shall be accompanied by documentation that:
+Conformance with these requirements shall be stated in writing and signed by the Chief Executive Officer, or other authorised representative, of the applicant/licence holder company.
+This statement shall be supported by documentation (as relevant) that:

-- Describes the energy management policies, procedures and programmes; and - Includes annual reports to The Trust on energy use and management.
+describes the energy management policies, procedures and programmes.